 A resume tells a story about the concerned person, and it has to go beyond his work experience and education history.
 Most of what you learn in life is because of what you do in your spare time.

 If you have missed out on it, it might be one reason why you’re not converting that interview.

 Let’s deep dive into what and how exactly “area of interest” plays a crucial role in getting you the job you’ve been eyeing.

 What Is the Area of Interest?

-The area of interest is a section in your resume that talks about your interests and hobbies, like playing baseball, writing, traveling, photography, or anything that’s very relevant to the job profile.
+The area of interest is a section in your resume that talks about your interests and hobbies, like playing baseball, writing, traveling, photography, or anything relevant to the job profile.

-This can include anything and everything that you like to do in your spare time.
+This can include anything and everything you like to do in your spare time.

-You should add any activities and hobbies relevant to the job you’re applying to, and that can attract the recruiter’s extra attention to your profile in this section.
+You should add any activities and hobbies relevant to the job you’re applying to, which can attract the recruiter’s extra attention to your profile in this section.

-It can work as brownie points at times, or you might just get hired because of this particular section.
+It can sometimes work as brownie points, or you might just get hired because of this particular section.
 It ensures 100% preparation on your part for that job!

 How to Make Your Resume Better With Area of Interest?